ros-safety/contracts_lite/README.md

 }  // namespace my_lib
 ```

+### Utilities

+As a convenience, a simple set of range checks are provided for using in contract enforcement.
+See [`range_checks.hpp`](include/contracts_lite/range_checks.hpp).

 ## User-defined violation handler

 The user is free to define arbitrary custom violation handlers.
-To do so, the `CONTRACT_VIOLATION_HANDLER` macro must be defined to take an argument of type contracts_lite::ReturnStatus, and the enforcement.hpp must be included after that macro is defined.
+To do so, the `CONTRACT_VIOLATION_HANDLER` macro must be defined to take an argument of type `contracts_lite::ReturnStatus`, and the [`enforcement.hpp`](include/contracts_lite/enforcement.hpp) must be included after that macro is defined.
 A bare minimum example would be something like:

 ```
 #define CONTRACT_VIOLATION_HANDLER(violation) std::terminate()